ANL-DIGR/arm-summer-2018/group3/README.md

     vagrant halt

 When the virtual machine is running, you should be able to access a jupyter notebook at http://localhost:8880.
 The password is `jupyter`.
-Both examples in scripts should work and make a plot.
+Both examples in shared/examples should work and produce a plot.
 Jupyter notebook is a python envionment, but can be used with other languages, too.
 More information at http://jupyter.org.